- Individual Diseases

 - The disease may be present for months or years before a diagnosis is made

-- Treatment depends on the severity of the disease
+- Treatment depends on the severity and relapsing nature of the disease, as well as the degree of organ damage that may exist

 - The disease commonly relapses after the initial treatment